mathias-goebel/mathias-goebel.github.io/2017-06-IIIF/slides.md

 ---

 ## benefits
-- projects dont have to setup and maintain their own image server
+- projects do not have to setup and maintain their own image server
 - even Mirador is served by TextGrid
   - integrated via iframe: see [here](https://fontane-nb.dariah.eu/mirador.html?n=C7)